Changes in writing style provide clues to group identity

 When one of these group memberships becomes relevant in a particular situation, behaviour tends to follow the norms of this group so that people behave "appropriately".

-The new study - by the University of Exeter, Imperial College London, University College London and Lancaster University - demonstrates that group normative behaviour is reflected in a person's writing style.
+The new study - by Lancaster University, the University of Exeter, Imperial College London and University College London - demonstrates that group normative behaviour is reflected in a person's writing style.

 It also shows that assessing writing style can reveal - with an accuracy of about 70% - which of two groups affected a person while they were writing a particular piece of text.